-The Norwegian postal service has a tradition of making an annual 'holiday movie' and this year's ad featuring a gay love story is getting everyone emotional.
-Posten, Norway's national postal service, released a four-minute short film 'When Harry met Santa.'
+The Norwegian postal service has a tradition of making an annual 'holiday movie' and one released in 2021, featuring a gay love story, is getting everyone emotional.
+Posten, Norway's national postal service, released a four-minute short film "When Harry met Santa."
 Posten’s marketing director Monica Solberg said Christmas is a time to celebrate love, and what better than a gay love story to promote inclusiveness and happiness.
 Solberg said the pandemic has been hard on everyone and Posten's ad was to spread a little cheer and love.
 “It has been a dark year for everyone—A global pandemic, code red for our planet, refugee crisis and more,” Solberg told LGBTQ Nation.
 “Perhaps what we need this year is a warm and heartfelt love story?
 A celebration of the fact that we can love whomever we want in Norway, despite everything bad that happens around the world.”

 The ad was also in time to coincide with the 50th anniversary of the country’s decriminalization of homosexuality.
 The ad starts out showing Harry accidentally seeing Santa leave a present in his home before escaping via the chimney.
 As the years pass, their longing for each other grows, and they wait for that one moment where they can meet each other on Christmas.
 Harry can be seen wearing his best outfits, cleaning up the home, and taking particular care with the Christmas decoration.
 In one poignant moment, Harry falls asleep on the couch and wakes up to see Santa watching him sleep.
 Santa smiles before leaving a present for him on the table and leaving.
 The following montages show Harry and Santa laughing and talking all night before Santa leaves again.